 Team: Ana Westenberger, PhD (group leader); Aloysius Domingo, MD (visiting scientist, PhD student); Karen Grütz, née Freimann, PhD (Postdoc); Heike Pawlack (research technologist); Thomas Schmidt (MD student); and Christoph Max (MD student)

 The research team “Functional genetics of movement disorders” focuses on the identification and functional characterization of the structural and epigenetic DNA changes that lead to the development of various movement disorders.
 To achieve these goals, we combine linkage analysis with Sanger and next-generation sequencing and real-time quantitative PCR.
 The identification of DNA changes is followed by a series of molecular biology, cellular biology, and protein biochemistry assays.
 By this, we examine the consequences of the detected DNA changes on transcriptional regulation of gene expression and on protein translation levels, subcellular localization, stability, and functional interactions of the affected proteins.
 Finally, we aim to correlate our findings with the observed clinical phenotypes and hypothesize mechanism(s) of disease.

-Our projects are funded by the Fritz-Thyssen Foundation, the Bachmann Strauss Dystonia & Parkinson’s Disease Foundation, and intramural grant support.
+Our projects are funded by the German Research Foundation, Fritz-Thyssen Foundation, and intramural grant support.